alethiagospeltruth/study/genesis_3.md

 Eve had not received the command directly from God, so she was a more vulnerable target.

-It is also possible that Satan noticed that **Adam did not clearly communicate** the command from Eve.
+It is also possible that Satan noticed that **Adam did not clearly communicate** the command to Eve.

 Satan always attacks the weakest link at an **opportune** moment. `temptation to sin` `chris`